HOW TO MEASURE YOUR KITCHEN

 Appliance Sizes Are Important!

-In order to do a complete kitchen design, we will need to know the exact sizes of all appliances that are going to be used in your new kitchen.
+To do a complete kitchen design, we will need to know the exact sizes of all appliances that will be used in your new kitchen.
 If you are going to buy new appliances, the store associate will help you fill out the form.
 We recommend the Superstore for all of your appliance needs.

 543 Blair Park Road Williston, VT 05495